7 Meanings

 Don't elaborate like that

-You'll frighten off the frat boys
+You frighten off the frat boys,

-Use your baby talk
+Use your baby talk.

 Frighten off, frighten on

-This fall, the blues are brown
+This fog, the blues are brown

-So turn your horse around NOW
+So turn your horse around now

-Missing, mostly waving
+Missing and mostly waving

 Thought as I was